-- Work closely with employers to increase the qualified and skilled workforce base with advisory board meetings. - The advisory council in 2021 recommended that CAD be included into the MWIM program, and Computer Numerical Control (CNC). - Communicate with the AEC faculty instructor who uses CAD and seek curriculum interest with her program and allow use of our fiber laser machine and Computer Numerical Control (CNC), which is a current need in the industry.
+• Communicate with the AEC faculty instructor who uses CAD and seek curriculum interest with her program and allow use of our fiber laser machine and Computer Numerical Control (CNC), which is a current need in the industry.

 HPMS (High Performance Mission-Driven System) Action Strategy 1: Employ best practices in management, administration, and operations.